 Sole Proprietorship – Ideal for Small Businesses

 A sole proprietorship, also known as the sole trader, a proprietorship, or a “one-man show” according to laymen, is a type of business entity that is owned and run by an individual, and in which there is no legal distinction between the individual and the business.

 Given that it is wholly owned and controlled by the sole proprietor, the sole proprietor has unlimited liability and can be sued in his or her name, or the business name.
 A sole proprietorship is not considered as a separate legal entity.

 Another distinct difference is that the profits of a sole proprietorship is taxed based on the personal income tax rate, hence a sole proprietorship will not benefit from the effective corporate tax rate of 0-17%, nor can it benefit from the multitude of tax incentives that are specifically meant for companies – the Inland Revenue Authority of Singapore (“IRAS”) excludes sole proprietorships and partnerships in its definition of “companies”.

-In general, a sole proprietor must be at least 18 years of age, is ordinarily resident in Singapore and is not an undischarged bankrupt.
-However, a sole proprietor can also be a company; in which case, the company must appoint a natural person who fulfils these requirements to act as manager.
+In general, a sole proprietor must be at least 18 years of age, is ordinarily a resident in Singapore and is not labelled as an un-discharged bankrupt.
+However, a sole proprietor can also be a company; in which case, the company must appoint a natural person who fulfills these requirements to act as a manager.